 We were all raised in different environments and had a myriad of individual experiences that shaped us, so take the time to learn more about your team, observe them carefully, and watch how all of this will help you create a truly great place to work.

-We’ve developed SpockOffice.com, a convenient Slack app that helps small and medium-sized companies with absence management through features like approving leaves and notifying teams about attendance.
+We’ve developed SpockOffice.com, a convenient Slack app that helps small and medium-sized companies with leave tracking through features like approving leaves and notifying teams about attendance.

 A user-friendly way to request time off